October 23, 2019

 Kyle only had to wait 10 days to get a heart, and remarkably, he went home just 10 days after receiving it.
 He says he could tell the difference in his strength as soon as they began waking him up the next day after surgery.
 A day and half later, he was making it down the hall with a walker.
 He has nothing but wonderful things to say about his experience at The University of Kansas Health System.

-"I can't say enough good things about Dr. Sauer.
+"I can't say enough good things about the cardiologist.
 He's always made time for me and never made me feel rushed.
-The same goes for Dr. Travis Abicht, my surgeon, and also for my transplant coordinator.
+The same goes for my surgeon, and also for my transplant coordinator.
 As for the nurses, they didn't just take care of me, they took care of my family, too," he says.

 Kyle is currently on an "every 3 months" regimen for rejection testing and bloodwork.
 He is also monitored for potential side effects that we don't often hear about, such as skin cancer, bone density issues and migraines from the medications.
 "And once a year for the rest of my life, I'll do an all-day appointment for the big tests and check-ups," Kyle adds.